 This was probably the scene on 29th October 1918 when the first steps were being taken towards the armistice.
 High-ranking members of the Austrian military were first taken to Avio, then to the Villa San Leonardo in Borghetto, before being transferred behind the front line to Padua, headquarters of the Italian High Command.
-Here on 3rd November, at Villa Giusti, they signed the declaration of suspension of hostilities between the two states with representatives of the Italian High Command.

-The city of St. Anthony was only the first of several locations which marked the stages leading to the conclusion of a dramatic conflict: Compiègne in France, Brest-Litovsk in Belarus, Focșani in Romania...
+Here on 3rd November, at Villa Giusti, where they signed the declaration of suspension of hostilities between the two states with representatives of the Italian High Command.
+The city of St. Anthony was only the first of several locations which marked the stages leading to the conclusion of a dramatic conflict: Compiègne in France, Brest-Litovsk in Belarus, Focşani in Romania...

-At Serravalle, a monument marks where these events leading up to the armistice took place, and the famous trumpet and white flag are practically an exhibition in themselves at the Museo Storico Italiano della Guerra di Rovereto (museodellaguerra.it +39 0464 438100).

-In the years following the war, a monument was created in Rovereto that was to become a symbol around which a whole city and region would become united: la Campana dei caduti, the Bell of Peace, cast from bronze from cannons donated by the belligerent nations.
-The Foundation entrusted with the safekeeping of the Bell (fondazioneoperacampana.it +39 0464 434412) has a broad-ranging commitment to promoting a culture of peace and dialogue among peoples and nations.
-The Sacrario di Castel Dante (Castel Dante War Memorial +39 0464 432480) and the Museo Storico Italiano della Guerra are also reminders of Rovereto's status as the "City of Peace".
+At Serravalle, a monument marks where these events leading up to the armistice took place, and the famous trumpet and white flag are practically an exhibition in themselves at the Museo Storico Italiano della Guerra in Rovereto 3.
+In the years following the war, a monument was created in Rovereto that was to become a symbol around which a whole city and region would become united: la Campana dei Caduti, the Peace Bell 3.
+Conceived by don Antonio Rossaro and cast in bronze from cannons donated by the belligerent nations, it was christened with the name "Maria Dolens" in 1925.
+Every day the bell rings out over the Vallagarina from Rovereto.
+The Foundation entrusted with the safekeeping of the Bell has a broadranging commitment to promoting a culture of peace and dialogue among peoples and nations.
+The Sacrario di Castel Dante 58 and the Museo Storico Italiano della Guerra 3 are also reminders of Rovereto's status as the "City of Peace".